YAMABASS80/translate_csv/README.md

 ## How to use
 - Source file preparation
-CSV file format is super simple.
-The requirement for csv file is only consecutive _TextId_ and _SourceText_ header.
+CSV file format requires 2 thing. super simple.
+- - Consecutive _TextId_ and _SourceText_ header.
+- - UTF-8 encoding.
+Typical use case is creating CSV file with Microsoft Excel with Save As CSV file.

 ```
 TextId,SourceText